GloriaXie123/coding-for-Interview/C programming language notes.md

 ```
 #### for loop
-the for loop is usually appropriate for loops in which the initialization and increcement are single statement and logically related.
+the for loop is usually appropriate for loops in which the initialization and increment are single statement and logically related.